MiradoConsulting/iot-workshop/doc/setup.md

 Follow the Quickstart guide [here](https://www.arduino.cc/en/Guide/MKR1000) for getting set up with the right Arduino IDE configuration, and uploading and running your first sketch to the board.
+- it may be that you need to have the physical board connected to complete this step...

 ### Installing Libraries ###